 Organizations like yours need a time tracking strategy for tasks, ranging from calculating the cost of time and material projects and following up on the training time employees are investing in tracking the profitability of your projects.

 Using cloud-based NetSuite time tracking gives you the advantage of having all of the work-related activities performed by your team, stored in a consolidated system.
 It helps you generate time tracking reports against customers, projects, tasks, and activities, which allows you to create performance indicators, accurate profitability percentages and time utilization by resource.

-At Trajectory Inc., we have a pool of certified NetSuite consultants who have established best practices that can help organizations, like yours, improve time tracking.
+At Trajectory, we have certified consultants who have established best practices that can help organizations, like yours, improve time tracking.

 1. Daily Time Tracking

 Time tracking is not the most fulfilling activity for any employee in any organization, especially if it involves a lot of time to organize the information needed to input into the system.
 It is a common practice for employees to track their activities in different places, such as in their calendar, in a notebook, in an Excel spreadsheet or using other tools available to them, and then they wait until the end of the week to enter their number of hours into your time tracking system.

 To make this time tracking process more user-friendly, a good practice is to encourage everyone on the team to enter their time at the end of every day, or twice a day, or when they finish a task.
 This can help in building a routine for everyone in the company, as it’s easier for them to remember what they did throughout the day, rather than trying to remember what they did last Monday.
 To expedite the process, the cloud-based NetSuite time tracking solution has a weekly time-sheet feature, which shows the time entered by a person against the number of activities on any number of jobs within a seven-day period.